penta-jelly/re-radio/client/README.md

 - Run `docker-compose:deploy` to deploy the project to docker.

+## Translation

+- Currently we support English and Vietnamese
+- Please take a look at `src/translates` for resource files
+- Example file is `src/pages/register.tsx`

 ## Recommended Extensions

 - [Apollo GraphQL](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo): This provides auto complete for `.graphql` files, see `apollo.config.js` for more detail.